chacon-sec/chacon-sec.github.io/_posts/2016-08-29-example-post-three.md

 Our incident response was pretty good and by the end of the competition I think we had around 1300 red team points and the top team had somewhere around 1500.
 I only really got to work on like 3 anomalies during the whole comp because I was so bogged down with incident response but, doing incident response was really fun and satisfying.

+One area where my team definitely lacked during the competition was anomalies.
+The difficulty of anomalies in this competition were way above the levels of anyone on my team.
+One of my teammates is pretty cracked and placed well in NCL, but not even he could solve a lot of the challenges.
+Guess this just means we need to grind ctf time and read a lot more writeups!

+Our Green Team and Blue Team scoring were very good as well.
+Most teams got full points for Blue Team because they didn't attack any boxes that were hosting the services that were scored.
+Setting up the Green Team website was a pain for one of my members, but once he got it running we got most of the points for the website the rest of the competition which really boosted us up.

 <center>
     <h1>
         <strong>Results</strong>